buildo/book/book/frontend/tutorial/step_2.md

 ## Checking it all works

-Modify the `index.js` file in the same folder to make it export the container instead of the component itself:
+Modify the `index.ts` file in the same folder to make it export the container instead of the component itself:

 ```ts
 import HelloContainer from './HelloContainer';